 Absolutely!
 I've taught many adult beginners or people returning to music later in life.
 It's never too late to start, and I'll help you learn at your own pace.

 Just reach out through the contact form or by phone or email to set up your free trial lesson.
-After the trial lesson, we set a recurring weekly slot that's yours each week - flexible scheduling arrangements alre also available.
-If you're unable to attend your lesson, rescheduling is easy — just let me know ahead of time, and we'll schedule a makeup lesson.
+After the trial lesson, we set a recurring weekly slot that's yours each week.

 The first lesson is always free.
 Weekly, 30-minute lessons are recommended for most students and are $35 each.
-Longer lessons, group lessons, and flexible scheduling are available upon request.
+Longer lessons, group lessons, and flexible scheduling may be available upon request.

 Most likely, yes.
 You will need to purchase your own lesson books.
 I loan or create supplemental materials when possible.
 Most students spend around $50 a year on books.
 I'll send you a link to what you need to purchase after the trial lesson.